sagarbid/sagarbid/README.md

 </div>

+"Security is not a product, but a process." — Bruce Schneier
 ---

-## 👾 About Me
+👾 About Me

-"Security is not a product, but a process." — Bruce Schneier

 Hey!
 I'm **Sagar** — a cybersecurity professional based in **Melbourne, Australia 🇦🇺**, transitioning career into the world of **threat detection, incident response,